-The first few weeks after the birth of a baby is very exciting and special for a mother but for some mother it can also be very stressful.
-Numerous studies suggest that approximately 10-15% of women are affected by postpartum depression and various cases are still not diagnosed.
+After the birth of a baby, the first few weeks are usually very special for a mother, but for some mothers, this time period can prove to be very stressful.
+Numerous studies suggest that approximately 10-15% of women are affected by postpartum depression, and various cases are still not diagnosed.

 Most of us must have heard about this postpartum depression, but do we all know what exactly postpartum depression is??